martinbudden/MaybeCube/MC350/readme.md

 ![Reverse_Bowden_Bracket_assembly](assemblies/Reverse_Bowden_Bracket_assembly_tn.png)

-1. Screw the Bowden connector into the **Reverse_Bowde_Bracket**.
+1. Screw the Bowden connector into the **Reverse_Bowden_Bracket**.
 This is easier if you use an M6 bolt to "tap" the hole first.
 2. Add the bolts and hammer nuts, ready for later attachment to the frame.

 ![Reverse_Bowden_Bracket_assembled](assemblies/Reverse_Bowden_Bracket_assembled_tn.png)